devOmedia/devOmedia/README.md

 ## I'm a self-tought programmer and always curious on new tech.

 - 🔭 I’m currently working with Flutter
-- 🌱 I'm currently learning Flutter, DSA and problem solving.
+- 🌱 I'm currently learning Flutter, TDD and Design Pattern.
 - 👯 I’m want to contribute as Flutter Developer
 - 🥅 2022 Goals: Learn more about flutter and python.
 - ⚡ Fun fact: I drink lots of cup coffee or tea in a day